 - United MileagePlus: Booking with United or any of their partners will earn you miles on your MileagePlus account.
 You can also connect a United credit or debit card to earn miles on everyday purchases.
 Rewards include flight upgrades, hotel stays and gift cards.

 Best Days to Book Cheap Flights

 When it comes to the best days and times to make flight reservations, answers vary.
-Airfare search engine Skyscanner claims that their booking data from the last two years shows that, on average, the best time to book domestic flights is 2-3 weeks in advance of your planned trip (or two months in advance, for international flights) as opposed to a specific time of year.
-Fare Compare CEO Rick Seaney states that though the cheapest days to fly depend on departure cities, travelers can generally save 11-20 percent on flights in the fall when compared to summer prices.
+Airfare search engine Skyscanner claims that their booking data from the last two years shows that, on average, the best time to book domestic flights is 2 to 3 weeks in advance of your planned trip (or two months in advance, for international flights) as opposed to a specific time of year.
+Fare Compare CEO Rick Seaney states that though the cheapest days to fly depend on departure cities, travelers can generally save 11 to 20 percent on flights in the fall when compared to summer prices.

 More on Saving Money and Airlines